Pre Nuptial Agreements

 • neither of you has been unduly pressurised into signing.

-One of our expert lawyers will talk to you about your circumstances and your objectives, and will advise you on the steps needed, including what financial disclosure you will have to make.
-Getting this information together promptly will help expediate your case, enabling you to focus on your wedding and future life together.
+One of our expert lawyers will talk to you about your circumstances and objectives and advise you on the steps needed, including what financial disclosure you must make.
+Getting this information together promptly will help expedite your case, enabling you to focus on your wedding and future life together.

-We will then liaise with your partner’s lawyer and draft an agreement reflecting what you both agree, ensuring all formalities are followed.
-Our team of expert lawyers has vast experience in helping wealthy individuals, including expats, elite athletes and celebrities, to reach an agreement which provides peace of mind in regard to the financial fallout from a potential divorce.
+We will then liaise with your partner’s lawyer and draft an agreement reflecting what you agree, ensuring all formalities are followed.
+Our team of expert lawyers has vast experience in helping wealthy individuals, including ex-pats, elite athletes and celebrities, to reach an agreement that provides peace of mind regarding the financial fallout from a potential divorce.

 We will advise you on the technical requirements needed to enable your agreement to be upheld by a court, and we will deal with your case sensitively to ensure no ill feelings arise prior to your big day.